 who needs comprehensive car insurance coverage?

-If you live in an urban area prone to car theft and vandalism, you'll probably sleep easier with comprehensive coverage at your side.
-Though car theft numbers have steadily decreased over the last several years, roughly 724,000 cars were reported stolen in 2012 (the last year for which numbers are currently available).
+If you live in an area prone to car theft and vandalism, you'll probably sleep easier with comprehensive coverage at your side.
+Though car theft numbers have steadily decreased over the last several years in the U.S. — actually dipping below 700,000 reported cases in 2013 for the first time since 1967, and remaining at those levels the years following — the odds are still less than encouraging.

 the cost and the coverage